Frequently Asked Questions by Employers

 What is an Apprenticeship?

 Apprenticeships are work-based training programmes that combine on-the-job training with bite-size study.
-With an Apprenticeship you will have an actual job and be working towards qualifications whilst you are at work.
+The apprentice will have an actual job within the business and be working towards qualifications whilst in the workplace.

 Is there help available in recruiting apprentices?